 The Bottom Line

-Genetics are one of the factors that lead to the development of kidney disease.
+Genetics is one of the factors that lead to the development of kidney disease.
 For genes and their variants to contribute to a disease, we need to understand all of the factors that explain why people with the same variant may have different outcomes.
 Understanding the interaction between genetics, epigenetics and environment are crucial in this regard.
-Ongoing research in this field will not only increase our understanding of kidney disease risk but our ability to find various lifestyle modifications and therapies that can help decrease the burden of CKD worldwide.
+Ongoing research in this field will not only increase our understanding of kidney disease risk but also our ability to find various lifestyle modifications and therapies that can help decrease the burden of CKD worldwide.